This post may contain affiliate links which won’t change your price but will share some commission.

 - Set IP to saute function.
 Place oil in bottom of the pot.
 Sear the meat in batches to brown it.

-- Add water to the bottom of the pot and scrape off any browned bits.
+- Add 1 cup of water or chicken broth to the bottom of the pot and scrape off any browned bits.
 Return meat to the pan.
 Add the remaining ingredients and orange and lime rinds.
 Seal and cook for 45 minutes, then natural pressure release for 15 minutes.

 - While the meat cooks, prepare the escabeche by bringing the vinegar, bay leaf, cloves, sugar, salt, peppercorns, oregano, cumin, garlic, and red pepper flakes to a boil just until the sugar and salt are dissolved.
 Turn off heat and stir in onions to coat.
 Let sit, stirring a few times, until ready to serve.
 This can be made in advance and kept in the fridge for up to 1 week.